pramodith/DevTerminalShopMCPServer/README.md

-# PizzaMCP - Terminal Coffee Shop
+# DevTerminalShopMCP - Terminal Coffee Shop

-A terminal-based coffee ordering system built with Python using MCP (Machine Control Protocol) server.
-This application allows users to browse coffee products, place orders, and manage shipping information through a simple terminal interface.
+[Terminal.Shop](https://www.terminal.shop/) let's you order coffee from the comfort of your terminal using SSH.
+They also have APIs for the same.
+This repo creates an MCP server so that these APIs can be used as Tools by an MCP client.

 ## Features

 - Browse available coffee products with descriptions and prices
 - Manage shipping addresses
-- Secure credit card processing
-- Order tracking with unique order IDs
-- Interactive terminal-based user interface
+- Place an order for your coffee beans

 ## Prerequisites